swiftype/meta_events/README.md

 ### Times

+MetaEvents automatically adds a `time` property to any event you fire via `#event!`; this is so that you can take the set of properties in a receiver and make it asynchronous, and don't have to worry about getting the time right.
+You can override this, however, by simply passing a `:time` property with your event; it will override any time we would otherwise set.
+(You can even set `:time => nil` if you want to make sure no time is passed at all.)

 MetaEvents correctly converts any `Time` object you pass into the correct String format for Mixpanel (_e.g._, `2014-02-03T15:49:17`), converting it to UTC first.
 This should make your times much cleaner.